IamUPO/blog-preview-card-main/README.md

 ## View Live

-You can view the live version of this project on GitHub Pages: [Faq-accordion](https://iamupo.github.io/blog-preview-card-main/)
+You can view the live version of this project on GitHub Pages: [Blog preview](https://iamupo.github.io/blog-preview-card-main/)

 ## Connect with Me